 - All the reporting data is shown in UTC.

-- The User Acquisition and Ad Monetization tabs show a "Reports Last Updated At" timestamp at the bottom of the page.
+- The User Acquisition and Ad Monetization tabs show a timestamp that show when the report was updated last time at the top.
 This time is shown in your local timezone.

 - The most common reason your User Acquisition dashboard may have an Unavailable Channel or Unavailable Campaign is because there is ad revenue that can’t be attributed to users of a specific channel or campaign.
 This happens when an ad network reports ad revenue for a specific country, but we don’t see any events from users in that country.